sandeepdash-mlops/MLOps-Proj-FintechDomain/README.md

 # MLOps-Proj1
-This is the 1st project of MLOps
+This is the first FinTech Payment Domain project.